 A picture of a person on a street is no more street photography than a picture of a street is street photography.
 A good street photograph is a story, though the story may be confusing or even one you’ll never be able to decipher.
 There must be interesting human behavior in the picture — something beyond a simple shot of a person or people, no matter how weird the people are, no matter how much they fit stereotypes, no matter how briskly they walk, no matter how they slouch against the stoop.
 Often there’s an element of mystery in the story, and unless the picture makes you think, it’s not much of a street photograph.

 Some have the idea that only the “urban scene” lends itself to street photography, but if you look at the work of the masters you’ll discover that the world is full of rural streets that lend themselves to street photography, and you’ll also discover that most great street photography doesn’t take place on streets.

 People who haven’t studied street photography tend to confuse it with photojournalism.
-It’s true that some of the photographs included in a journalism shoot might qualify as street photography, but photojournalism requires a kind of storytelling a single picture can’t satisfy.
-Besides that, mystery isn’t normally something an editor is looking for.
-In most cases the point of the story is to remove the mystery.
+Some of the photographs included in a journalism shoot might indeed qualify as street photography, but photojournalism requires a kind of storytelling a single picture can’t satisfy.
+Besides that, the mystery isn’t normally something an editor is looking for.
+In most cases, the point of the story is to remove the mystery.
 A good picture story needs a central shot that can grab the viewer, and that’s often the one that could qualify as a street photograph, but the story also needs peripheral shots that work to focus the central shot.
 You can see an example of this in Cartier-Bresson’s book, The People of Moscow

 .
 If you’re familiar with Henri’s street photography you’ll recognize that though the pictures in the book share his mastery of composition, many of them don’t contain the depth that would make them good street photographs.